THE CPR PRESIDENTS

-In sport he is a director of the Canadian Arena Company in Montreal, and vice-president of the Montreal Canadiens of the National Hockey League.
+In sport he is a director of the Canadian Arena Company in Montreal, and vice-president of the Montreal Canadians of the

 Contributing to his commanding position on the world transportation scene, in addition to his position as Chairman and President and Member of